Biafra: History

-Events leading to war
+Under independent Nigeria

-In 1960, Nigeria became independent of the United Kingdom.
-As with many other new African states, the borders of the country did not reflect earlier ethnic, cultural, religious, or political boundaries.
-Thus, the northern region of the country has a Muslim majority, being primarily made up of territory of the indigenous Sokoto Caliphate.
-The southern population is predominantly Christian, being primarily made up of territory of the indigenous Yoruba and Igbo states in the west and east respectively.
-Following independence, Nigeria was demarcated primarily along ethnic lines: Hausa and Fulani majority in the north, Yoruba majority in the West, and Igbo majority in the East.
+In 1960, Nigeria became independent from the United Kingdom.
+As with many other new African states, the country's borders did not reflect earlier ethnic, cultural, religious, or political boundaries.
+Consequently, the northern region of the country has a Muslim majority, primarily encompassing the territory of the indigenous Sokoto Caliphate.
+The southern population is predominantly Christian, mainly encompassing the territory of the indigenous Yoruba and Igbo states in the west and east, respectively.
+Following independence, Nigeria was demarcated primarily along ethnic lines: a Hausa and Fulani majority in the north, a Yoruba majority in the West, and an Igbo majority in the East.

 Ethnic tension had simmered in Nigeria during discussions of independence, but in the mid-twentieth century, ethnic and religious riots began to occur.
-In 1945 an ethnic riot flared up in Jos in which Hausa-Fulani people targeted Igbo people and left many dead and wounded.
-Police and Army units from Kaduna had to be brought in to restore order.
+In 1945, an ethnic riot flared up in Jos, in which Hausa-Fulani people targeted Igbo people and left many dead and wounded.
+Police and army units from Kaduna had to be brought in to restore order.
 A newspaper article describes the event: